 The Office of Services for Students With Disabilities (OSSD) is the office on campus charged with and committed to providing educational opportunities for students with disabilities in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008.

 The OSSD uses a multifaceted team-based approach to determine eligibility for services and accommodations to qualified ﬁrst-year students, sophomores, juniors, and seniors as well as graduate students.
-Our goal is to provide and coordinate accommodations that enable students with disabilities to have equal access to all College programs and activities.
+Our goal is to provide and coordinate accommodations that enable students with disabilities to have equal access to all programs and activities.
 Services and accommodations are provided to students with a variety of disabilities including, but not limited to, Attention Deﬁcit Hyperactivity Disorders, blindness/low vision, deafness/hard of hearing, learning disabilities, psychological disorders (including Autism Spectrum disorders), mobility, and chronic health, as well as other medical conditions.

 harassment & discrimination policy